chrisryan91/CheesyStore_PP5/TESTING.md

 ## User Story 8: As a site user, I can view detailed information about each cheese, including its origin, flavor profile, and suggested pairings, so that I can make an informed decision.

-This view is not finished as I have no completed the functionality to provide each cheese's flavor profile and suggested pairings.
-So far, each cheese has associated with it in it's model a category, origin and type.
-A brief description of the cheese is also provided to the user alongside a picture.
+This User Story is incomplete because the functionality for displaying each cheese's flavor profile and suggested pairings has not yet been implemented.
+Currently, the model for each cheese includes attributes for category, origin, type, a brief description, and an image.

-For this, I linked from the main store to a Product Detail page which contained all the information about the cheese from the database.
-Pasted below is the Product model and an image of the finished product detail page.
+To present this information, a link directs from the main store to a Product Detail page, which displays all the available data about the cheese from the database.
+Below are the Product model details and an image of what the Product Detail page looks like upon completion.

 <details>
 <summary>User Story 8</summary>